Brain Snacks: Tasty Tidbits of Knowledge

-When Wilde showed his completed play in four acts to the theatre director George Alexander, the director advised him to cut it down to three acts.
+When Wilde showed his completed play in four acts to the theater director George Alexander, the director advised him to cut it down to three acts.
 The result was that a scene featuring Mr. Gribsby—a debt collector—was cut.
 The 2002 film version, however, includes this scene.
 (Source)

 Fans anticipated Wilde’s new play so excitedly that Wilde had to give Earnest the working title of Lady Lancing to prevent any leaking of his work-in-progress.
 (Source)

-Various actresses have given the most famous line in Earnest, Lady Bracknell’s "A handbag?" different spins, all inspired by Edith Evans’s famous portrayal.
+Various actresses (and actors!) have given the most famous line in Earnest—Lady Bracknell’s "A handbag?"—different spins, all inspired by Edith Evans’s famous portrayal.
 (Source)